dadolun95/magento2-brevo-sendinblue/README.md

 ```

 ##### CONFIGURATION
-You must enable the order sync from "Stores > Configurations > Dadolun > Sendinblue > Order Sync" section.
+You must enable the order sync from "Stores > Configurations > Dadolun > Brevo > Order Sync" section.
 The module provides a "Sync order" CTA on adminhtml that move all existing order (made from newsletter subscribed contacts) to Sendinblue (only new orders are synced on runtime).

 ## Contributing